wanx-troopers/wanx-troopers.github.io/timeline.md

 2025.12.05 [Z-Image-Turbo](tools-list.md#z-image-turbo) tested with "Gabliterated" version of Qwen3-4B (which is the model's CLIP) and an alternative VAE

 2025.12.05 Version 2.0 of [SVI-shot](svi.md#20251204) combining SVI-shot (reference) and SVI-flim (5 frames overlap) released for Wan 2.1; also Wan 2.2 Version 2.0 only supporting SVI-shot functionality

-2025.12.03 Flux.2 Dev released under non-commerical license earlier on 2025.11.25 to enthusiasm of some and unhappiness of others (high VRAM usage, long generations) has received a ControlNet [model](https://huggingface.co/alibaba-pai/FLUX.2-dev-Fun-Controlnet-Union); status of integration into ComfyUI unknown

 2025.11.30 Kijai's [commit](https://github.com/kijai/ComfyUI-WanVideoWrapper/commit/99c3978da4a55a03249669bef5647d7dbda7a5d1) to [kijai/ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper)
 "Reduce peak VRAM usage when not using torch.compile (and some even with it)"